 Matava overlooks the world famous Great Astrolabe Barrier Reef.
 The site for property was chosen because of a nearby source of spring water.

 Just offshore from the beach front is a small island which includes a marine reserve with excellent snorkeling.
-(You can kayak over to the tiny island, which has three white sand beaches).
+(There is no proper beach on the property.
+You can however kayak over to the tiny island, which has three white sand beaches).

 Surrounded by rain forest, the resort’s accommodation are ten traditional thatched Fijian bures (bungalows) with en-suite bathrooms and private sun decks.
-The bures afford spectacular vistas of the coral lagoons and barrier reef.
+The bures afford great vistas of the coral lagoons and barrier reef.

 The is a large comfortable guest area with fully stocked bar, dining terrace and front deck overlooking the lagoon.
 Also on hand is a small library and guest charging area for laptops, cameras, tablets.
-(Wi-Fi is available in the main bure).
+(For a fee, Wi-Fi is available in the main bure).

 The resort promotes engagement with local communities and guests can experience waterfall walks, guided treks, kayak trips, village visits and local cultural events.